rpavanello97/weather-forecast/README.md

 Start part 9
     stopped at 4:45

+    to create bookmark view.
+    create selector to get all bookmarks.
+    create functionality to remove bookmark.
+    clear homepage when retorn from bookmark.

 Changes to let better
     pipe to ajust the weather description
     chenge the html from detailed-weather